JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Alternatively.md

 There is an alternative and quite different interpretation of the 48 chromosome polemic.
 In this instance, we simply accept that the authors followed their mandate to the letter.
 Hence, though they would have been aware that two of our chromosomes had fused to bring the number to 46, they conformed to the rule that they were not permitted to give us unearned knowledge (except in special circumstances), and so they remained with the then current count of 48.

-In her article entitled "Intolerance" in the previous issue of Innerface, Ann Bendall commented, "When it comes to intolerance for another group's religious beliefs, it is interesting that _The Urantia Book_ affirms, “_Only with revealed religion did autocratic and intolerant theologic egotism appear._” ([UB 92:7.2](/en/The_Urantia_Book/92#p7_2))
+In her article entitled "Intolerance" in the previous issue of Innerface, Ann Bendall commented, "When it comes to intolerance for another group's religious beliefs, it is interesting that _The Urantia Book_ affirms, “_Only with revealed religion did autocratic and intolerant theologic egotism appear._” (<a id="a35_306"></a>[UB 92:7.2](/en/The_Urantia_Book/92#p7_2))

 Surely the revelators were inferring that autocratic and intolerant theologic egotism would inevitably make an appearance among the readership of _The Urantia Book_.